Here’s How To Choose The Best Pool Skimmer (2019 Guide)

 They are connected to the pool’s plumbing, causing a suction and creating water circulation, and often found in large pools.

-These skimmers are also where you can attach your hoses to your pool vacuum cleaner in order to vacuum your pool’s surface.
+These devices are also where you can attach your hoses to your pool vacuum cleaner in order to vacuum your pool’s surface.
 They come in different sizes, but they all basically are made up of the mouth, weir, lid and basket.

 The weir is the flap that keeps the debris that it has sucked in from escaping, while the lid is the cover that keeps large objects from falling directly into the pump and the basket is sort of a strainer that keeps debris like leaves from clogging the filter.

-Manual skimmers, notably, do not require a power source, and the skimmer baskets are just a net on a pole that a user maneuvers manually to gather debris.
+Manual skimmers, notably, do not require a power source, and the baskets are just a net on a pole that a user maneuvers manually to gather debris.

 Some of them do connect to the swimming pool’s filtration system but they are still moved around manually.

 These are fine for basic debris removal but do nothing for circulation and cannot be run constantly because of the requirement of a person to power it.